-FUPs Mining Algorithms: an Analysis The identification of groups of classes forming FUPs can be done based on several algorithms.
-One of them is the Brute-Force algorithm [21] that identifies all possible groups of classes.
+The identification of groups of classes forming FUPs can be done based on several algorithms.
+One of them is the Brute-Force algorithm (Han et al., 2006) that identifies all possible groups of classes.
 Then, it prunes groups that do not reach the predefined Support threshold value.
-However, this algorithm is computationally prohibitive since that the identification of all groups, corresponding to N classes, needs 2^N time complexity [21].
-Another algorithm is the Apriori algorithm that utilizes the property of anti-monotone [21], which means that if a group of classes is considered as infrequent, then all of its supersets must be infrequent as well.
+However, this algorithm is computationally prohibitive since that the identification of all groups, corresponding to N classes, needs $2^N$ time complexity (Han et al., 2006).
+Another algorithm is the apriori algorithm that utilizes the property of anti-monotone (Han et al., 2006), which means that if a group of classes is considered as infrequent, then all of its supersets must be infrequent as well.
 Thus, they do not need to be generated.
 However, this algorithm still has to generate the candidate groups of classes.
-For instance, suppose that we have 10^4 frequent groups of classes of size 1, it requires to generate about 10^7 groups of size 2.
-Furthermore, it needs to generate about 10^{30} groups of size 10.
-Thus, this algorithm does not work in the situation where low Support threshold values are selected [22].
-Another algorithm is the Frequent-Pattern Growth (FP Growth) algorithm [22].
+For instance, suppose that we have 10 frequent groups of classes of size 1, it requires to generate about 10 groups of size 2.
+Furthermore, it needs to generate about 10 groups of size 10.
+Thus, this algorithm does not work in the situation where low Support threshold values are selected (Han et al., 2000).
+Another algorithm is the Frequent-Pattern Growth (FP Growth) algorithm (Han et al., 2000).
 In this algorithm, there is no need to produce the candidate groups.
-Instead, it uses a divide-and-conquer technique to mine FUPs.
-It firstly builds a special data structure called Frequent-Pattern tree (FP-tree).
-This tree is used to compress information of class associations.
-Then, FP Growth divides the FP-tree into a collection of databases, such that each one is related to one frequent group of classes.
+Instead, it uses a divide-and-conquer